V10 engine: Design

 The V10 configuration does not have perfect engine balance, since an unbalanced rocking couple is caused by each cylinder bank functioning as a straight-five engine.
 Therefore, balance shafts are sometimes used to reduce the vibrations in a V10 engine.

 Diesel engines

 One of the first known V10 engines was used in the 1936 Busch-Sulzer ICRR 9201 prototype locomotive, of which three examples were produced in the United States.

 The 1965–1984 Leopard 1 armored tank was powered by the MTU MB 838 CaM 500 37.4 L V10 diesel engine.

 Daimler-Benz produced three V10 diesel engine models (OM403, OM423 and OM443) for Mercedes-Benz NG and Neoplan buses in 1970s–1980s.

 Four Japanese commercial vehicle manufacturers (Isuzu, Hino, Mitsubishi Fuso and Nissan Diesel) produced V10 diesel engines for their heavy duty trucks and coaches in 1970s–2000s.

-The 1983–present Tatra 815 truck is available with a 15.8 L V10 engine.
+The 1983–2023 Tatra 815 truck was available with a 15.8 L V10 engine.

 The Volkswagen V10 TDI is a turbocharged V10 engine which was produced from 2002 to 2010 for use in the Volkswagen Phaeton luxury sedan and Volkswagen Touareg SUV.